Geta/geta-optimizely-genericlinks/README.md

 }
 ```

-Then create a property definition
+Then create a property definition that inherits from `PropertyLinkDataCollection` with your `LinkData` implementation.

 ```
 [PropertyDefinitionTypePlugIn(DisplayName = "PropertyThumbnailCollection")]